Bike Magazine Offers Up Some Great Tips July 24, 2013Posted by Dave Of Prescott in extreme sports, Mountain Biking.

 Tags: Adventure Racing, Gilmore Adventure Race, multisport, Outdoor Adventure

 I just read a new article on Adventure Racing and thought I would pass it along.

-The Lakeshore Trail August 13, 2009Posted by AR Guide in Adventure Recreation, Mountain Biking, trails.
+The Lakeshore Trail August 13, 2009Posted by Dave Of Prescott in Adventure Recreation, Mountain Biking, trails.

 Tags: Adventure Recreation, Arizona, Lakeshore Trail, Mountain Biking, mtb, Peavine Trail, Prescott, trails, Willow Dells Trail

 Steve and I decided to go try out the new Lakeshore Trail at Watson Lake.

 It takes off of the Peavine Trail at mile marker 1, and meanders through the giant rocks that are the Granite Dells of Prescott.